unconst/BitTensor/README.md

 ## Why

-This technology is being built because we believe the production of Machine Intelligence, like Human Intelligence, advances understanding and understanding begets harmony.
+We believe Machine Intelligence, like Human Intelligence, is an a priori good.
 And yet, intelligence is power and power, if held in the hands of the few, will corrupt.
+It should be democratized and made open source.
+Unfortunately, companies like OpenAI who claim this goal have failed in their mandate, opening up the algorithms but not access to the _intelligence_ itself.

-Because of this, our technological approach attempts to democratize ownership and opens its value stream to any computer and any individual who deems it worthwhile to contribute.
+This technology is being built to do this, while democratizing its ownership, and sharing its profit with any computer or any individual who deems it worthwhile to contribute.

 Moreover, although democratization and openness are ethical values, we are relying on their practical use here: A free and open system with a large number of stake holders is also the most direct path towards our goal of producing Strong Machine Intelligence.
 The scale of the AI problem in front of us necessitates that we build it this way.

 Why is this?
-Because a decentralized computing approach harnesses the largest pool of computing power and the largest pool of collaborators: Any computer and any engineer can contribute to this system.
+Because a decentralized computing approaches harness the largest pool of computing power and the largest pool of collaborators: Every computer and every engineer can contribute to this system.

-We've seen from this technology's predecessors, Bitcoin and BitTorrent the power open source systems can unlock: At their zenith, these two technologies were, respectively, the largest super computer and largest bandwidth user across the globe.
+We've seen this work with this technologies progenitors.
+Bitcoin is the largest super computer in the world, BitTorrent, at one time, the largest bandwidth user across the globe, and open source Linux, the most widely used operating system in use today.

 <img src="assets/Lightning.png" width="1000" />